elilee476/elilee476.github.io/_posts/2024-12-24-Loper-Bright-Event-Study.md

 # An event study on Loper Bright: How did markets react to a change in admin law doctrine?

 Merry Christmas to the readers of Eli Lee blog.
-Thank you all for putting up with my verbosity and providing feedback over these past few months.
+Thank you all for putting up with my verbosity and for providing feedback over these past few months.
 More to come in 2025!

 ## Is Admin Law Epiphenomenal?